-- Frying Pan of Doom: His Weapon of Choice.
+- Frying Pan of Doom: His weapon.
 It's good for smacking enemies and cooking healing food mid-battle.

 - Playing with Fire: Two of his attacks involve fire: one where lights his frying pan on fire and then smacks an enemy with it, and one where he feeds an ally spicy food that makes them breathe fire to make them attack with said fire.

 - Real Men Wear Pink: One of his early outfits is frilly and light purple.
 This isn't the only unfitting outfit he gets.

 - Sir Swears-a-Lot: The choice of "It's fucking raw!" as his war cry leads to frequent profanity from him, and unlike in Tomodachi Life it's able to be spelled correctly due to the lack of a word filter.

 An Energetic Thief from Vineland Island.
 She acts much nicer than she normally does, but Vinny suspects her of wanting to steal more than just items.